senseyeio/roger/README.md

  - lists
  - raw byte arrays

 With the use of JSON, this capability can be used to transfer any serializable object.

-##Setup
+For examples see sexp_parsing_test.go.

+### Assignment Support (beta)

+Roger allows variables to be defined within an R session from Go.
+Currently the following types are supported for variable assignment:

+ - string and string arrays
+ - byte arrays
+ - double arrays
+ - int arrays

+For examples see assignment_test.go.

+## Setup
 Rserve should be installed and started from R:

 ```R